Chupacabra: Appearance

 Mange can often greatly alter the expected appearance of an animal.
 Wild and domestic canines with severe cases of mange have been proposed as explanations for the chupacabra.

-The most common description of the chupacabra is that of a reptile-like creature, said to have leathery or scaly greenish-gray skin and sharp spines or quills running down its back.
-It is said to be approximately 3 to 4 ft high, and stands and hops in a fashion similar to that of a kangaroo.
-This description was the chief one given to the few Puerto Rican reports in 1995 that claimed to have sighted the creature, with similar reports in parts of Chile and Argentina following.
+The most common description of the chupacabra is that of a reptile-like creature with leathery or scaly greenish-gray skin and a row of sharp spines or quills extending along its back.
+It is described as approximately 3 to 4 ft tall and capable of standing and hopping in a manner resembling a kangaroo.
+This depiction was characteristic of the few Puerto Rican reports of alleged sightings in 1995, with similar accounts emerging from parts of Chile and Argentina.

-Another common description of the chupacabra is of a strange breed of wild dog.
-This form is mostly hairless and has a pronounced spinal ridge, unusually pronounced eye sockets, fangs, and claws.
-This description started to appear in the early 2000s from reports trailing north from the Yucatán Peninsula, northern Mexico, and then into the United States; becoming the predominant description since.
-Unlike conventional predators, the chupacabra is said to drain all of the animal's blood (and sometimes organs) usually through three holes in the shape of a downwards-pointing triangle, but sometimes through only one or two holes.
+Another common portrayal of the chupacabra is as an unusual breed of wild dog.
+This form is typically described as mostly hairless with a pronounced spinal ridge, prominent eye sockets, fangs, and claws.
+Accounts of this type began emerging in the early 2000s, initially from areas extending northward from the Yucatán Peninsula and northern Mexico, before spreading into the United States.
+It subsequently become the predominant depiction of the chupacabra.
+Unlike conventional predators, the creature is said to drain the blood, and sometimes consume the organs of its victims, typically through three puncture wounds arranged in a downwards-pointing triangle, although some accounts describe only one or two wounds.

 Plausibility of existence

 The chupacabra panic first started in late 1995, Puerto Rico: farmers were mass reporting the mysterious killings of various livestock.
 In these reports, the farmers recalled two puncture wounds on the animal carcasses.
 Chupacabra killings were soon associated with a seemingly untouched animal carcass other than puncture wounds which were said to be used to suck the blood out of the victim.
 Reports of such killings began to spread around and eventually out of the country, reaching areas such as Mexico, Brazil, Chile, and the Southern area of the United States.

 Most notably, these areas experience frequent, and extreme dry seasons; in the cases of the Puerto Rican reports of 1995 and the Mexican reports of 1996, both countries were currently experiencing or dealing with the aftermath of severe droughts.
 Investigations carried out in both countries at this time noted a certain dramatic violence in these killings.
 These environmental conditions could provide a simple explanation for the livestock killings: wild predators losing their usual prey to the drought, therefore being forced to hunt the livestock of farmers for sustenance.
-Thus, the same theory can be applied to many of the other 'chupacabra' attacks: that the dry weather had created a more competitive environment for native predators, leading them to prey on livestock to survive.
+Thus, the same theory can be applied to many of the other "chupacabra" attacks: that the dry weather had created a more competitive environment for native predators, leading them to prey on livestock to survive.
 Such an idea can also explain the increased violence in the killings; hungry and desperate predators are driven to hunt livestock to avoid starvation, causing an increase in both the number of livestock killings, and the viciousness of each one.